 FAQs:

-A PCGS graded gold coin has been authenticated and evaluated by the Professional Coin Grading Service.
-This process involves expert assessment of the coin’s condition using the Sheldon 70-point scale, and the coin is then encapsulated in a tamper-evident holder with a label indicating its grade and a unique certification number.
+When a gold coin is PCGS graded, it means the coin has been authenticated and evaluated by the Professional Coin Grading Service.
+Experts examine the coin’s condition using the Sheldon 70-point scale and then encapsulate it in a tamper-evident holder with a unique certification number and label for transparency and verification.